microsoft/vscode/README.md

 * Viewing references
 * Going to definitins
 * View signature and similar by hovering over a function or method
+* Debugging is still a work in progress (Alpha stage)

 Open the python file and start using it.